Your student visa will be subject to a range of conditions. If you do not meet those conditions, your visa may be cancelled.

-Note that the Department of Home Affairs defines a relative as a spouse, de facto partner, child, brother, sister, step-child, step-parent, step-brother, step-sister, grandparent, grandchild, aunt, uncle, niece, nephew, step-grandparent, step-grandchild, step-aunt, step-uncle, step-niece or step-nephew of the applicant.
+Note that the Department of Home Affairs defines a relative as a parent, step-parent, brother, sister, grandparent, aunt, uncle, step-aunt, step-uncle, spouse, de facto partner, child, step-child, step-brother, step-sister, grandchild, niece, nephew, step-grandparent, step-grandchild, step-niece or step-nephew of the applicant.

 If you do not have a relative who lives in Australia, your parents will need to arrange for you to stay in accommodation approved by Swinburne.
-They will also need to contact a Swinburne-approved care provider agency before Swinburne will issue a CoE and a Confirmation of Appropriate Accommodation and Welfare (CAAW) form.
+They will also need to contact a Swinburne-approved care provider agency before we will issue a Confirmation of Enrolment (CoE) and a Confirmation of Appropriate Accommodation and Welfare (CAAW) form.

 Swinburne recommends the following care provider agencies: